 Big Box Edition

 If you need a little more action and you’re lucky enough to find a copy, you can always check out the Big Box version.
-It comes with the base game and several modular expansions that can be mixed-and-matched however you fancy.
-There’s several new mechanics added using the court and a bunch of new laws that can be passed in the kingdom.
+It comes with the base game and several modular expansions that can be mixed and matched however you fancy.
+There are several new mechanics added using the court and a bunch of new laws that can be passed in the kingdom.

 That’s just one of the major mechanics that Lancaster uses to change up the genre.
 It gives players a lot more freedom to interact with each other and the board.
 If someone steals the spot you needed, feel free to overwhelm them and take it over.